wilsonmar/wilsonmar.github.io/_posts/2018-07-24-salesforce-ecosystem.md

    * <a target="_blank" href="http://nitinindora.wordpress.com/">nitinindora.wordpress.com</a>
    since Aug 2015

 Paul Battisson from Harrogate UK, A Force.com MVP and experience Technical Architect who has worked for a number of leading ISVs and Consulting partners.
-I am a Cetified Salesforce Developer, Advanced Developer, Platform App Builder, Platform Developer I and Platform Developer II.
+A Cetified Salesforce Developer, Advanced Developer, Platform App Builder, Platform Developer I and Platform Developer II.

    * <a target="_blank" href="http://paulbattisson.com/blog">paulbattisson.com/blog</a>
    since Feb 2007